Bamboozlerrl/Rule-Edits/README.md

     - (c) The substitute can be in the "Spectator" slot and can be listening in on Discord, but they must be muted until the substitution is made.
     - (d) If a substituting team has more than four active players for an extensive amount of time, the team may be assessed a penalty determined by the CRC.
     - (e) If a player is unable to leave the match, an inactive fifth ball may remain in play, provided it is not in a spot that disrupts play.
 If the inactive ball is in such a location for an extensive amount of time, the four active players must attempt to move the inactive player to a less disruptive spot.
 Teams with a fifth inactive ball that disrupts play may be assessed a penalty determined by the CRC.
-  - (3) In the Novice league, GMs are expected to substitute players between games equally, to help balance the skill level in each game, when both teams have more than 4 active players for the match.
+  - (3) In the Novice league, GMs will substitute players between games equally, to help balance the skill level in each game, when both teams have more than 4 active players for the match.
     - (a) Each team should include the same amount of "starting players" and "bench players" during a game, where possible.
       - (i) Starting players are defined as the 4 players who have played the most minutes during the season at the time of the matchup.
         - (1) If no games have been played, starting players are defined as the 4 players drafted during the snauction.